Sofipet/customer-escalation-copilot/README.md

 The system is designed as a **decision-support tool**, not an autonomous agent.
 It does not update tickets or mutate external systems.
 Its purpose is to help support and operations users reach the correct next action faster and with a clearer evidence trail.

+## V1 to V2 evolution

+The project began as a simpler **V1 Streamlit prototype** focused on retrieval and basic answer generation.
+In **V2**, it was redesigned as a more production-realistic decision-support system with a structured response schema, stronger retrieval setup, explicit evaluation, a protected live mode, a custom UI, and Dockerized deployment.
+The shift from V1 to V2 was not only a UI upgrade, but a move toward a more disciplined product and engineering architecture.

 ## What the system does

-Given a customer escalation:
+Given a customer escalation, it:

-1. retrieves the most relevant internal guidance
+- retrieves the most relevant internal guidance
-2. reranks the retrieved evidence
+- reranks the retrieved evidence
-3. generates a structured recommendation
+- generates a structured recommendation
-4. identifies the likely issue
+- identifies the likely issue
-5. recommends the next practical step
+- recommends the next practical step
-6. assigns the likely owner for the next action
+- assigns the likely owner for the next action
-7. flags stale guidance, conflict, or insufficient detail when relevant
+- flags stale guidance, conflict, or insufficient detail when relevant
-8. returns evidence IDs and retrieved chunks for inspection
+- returns evidence IDs and retrieved chunks for inspection

 ## Example use case